|

 Here’s an example of Pete using a banking app.

-What differentiates a good omnichannel marketing campaign from the bad one is the consistency in branding and customer experience.
+What differentiates an excellent omnichannel marketing campaign from a bad one is the consistency in branding and customer experience.
 You may have the best automation tools and the channels at your disposal to help you implement omnichannel marketing, but it can fail if your strategy is not right.
 Your customers will not think twice before switching to your competitor if they are offered an inconsistent experience.
 There is no one-size-fits-all approach to omnichannel marketing strategy.
 However, if you are looking for some inspiration, head to our blog below where we have curated the stories of seven brands that have planned and deployed successful omnichannel marketing strategies.

 From the omnichannel experience offered by Singapore Airlines to enable customers to shop, pre-book, or earn loyalty in real-time, to the seamless banking experience provided by Bank of America to customers in their branch; you will find some interesting takeaways that can help you build a successful omnichannel marketing strategy.